HTTPArchive/almanac.httparchive.org/src/content/en/2020/compression.md

   <figcaption>{{ figure_link(caption="First-party versus third-party compression by device type.", sheets_gid="862864630", sql_file="19_03.party_of_content_encoding.sql") }}</figcaption>
 </figure>

 When we compare compression techniques between first and third parties, we can see that third-party content tends to be compressed more than first-party content.
-Additionally, the percentage of brotli compression is higher for third-party content.
-This is likely due to the number of resources served from the larger third parties that typically support brotli, such as Google and Facebook.
+Additionally, the percentage of Brotli compression is higher for third-party content.
+This is likely due to the number of resources served from the larger third parties that typically support Brotli, such as Google and Facebook.

-Compared with [last year's results](../2019/compression#first-party-vs-third-party-compression), we can see that there was a significant increase in the use of compression, notably brotli for first parties, almost to the point that the use of compression is around 40% for both first and third party, and for desktop and mobile.
-However within the requests that do use compression, for first parties, the ratio of brotli compression is only 18%, while the ratio for third parties is 27%.
+Compared with [last year's results](../2019/compression#first-party-vs-third-party-compression), we can see that there was a significant increase in the use of compression, notably Brotli for first parties, almost to the point that the use of compression is around 40% for both first and third party, and for desktop and mobile.
+However within the requests that do use compression, for first parties, the ratio of Brotli compression is only 18%, while the ratio for third parties is 27%.

 ## How to analyze compression on your sites